“Nobody Died At Sandy Hook”

 “In addition, tweets about the shooting began before it occurred, a tribute was apparently uploaded one month before the event, and web pages honoring the victims, including a Facebook page R.I.P.
 Victoria Soto, were established before they had ‘officially’ died” pg.
 67

-It looks like James Fetzer isn’t the only one who doesn’t understand the Internet.
+It’s clear James Fetzer isn’t the only one here who doesn’t understand the Internet.

-“Tweets” and a single Facebook page are about as specific as these claims get here, so those are the two that I’ll address:
+“Tweets” and a single Facebook page are about as specific as these claims get here, so let’s address them:

-When you create a Facebook page for an event or a person or whatever, you can change the name or subject as often as you’d like and the original “created” or “joined” date will stay the same.
-The Victoria Soto Facebook page was simply someone who had changed the name of their existing Facebook page as a tribute, leaving all other information – including the creation date – exactly the same.
-This is by design.
-I personally created a blank Facebook page back in 2013 (now the Crisis Actors Guild Facebook page) to illustrate this point.
-If you visit it, you’ll see that the timeline goes back three years, which is well before this site existed.
+When you create a Facebook page, you can change the name or subject as often as you’d like, while the original “created” or “joined” date remains the same.
+In the case of the R.I.P.
+Victoria Soto page, it was simply an existing Facebook page renamed as a tribute, leaving the creation date unchanged by design.
+I even set up a blank Facebook page back in 2013 (now the Crisis Actors Guild Facebook page) just to show how this works.
+The timeline will take you back to years before the page’s current purpose, which is exactly what happened here.

 “An evidence collection team and a policeman are shown finding the shotgun in the trunk of Lanza’s Honda Civic— the policeman handles the gun without gloves and ejects the ammunition on the spot, destroying evidence in the process.” pg.
 69